Nick-Wu5/nextjs-trecqueue/README.md

 # TREC Team Queue

 TREC Team Queue is a dynamic dual-interface React application designed to increase the efficiency of team rotations within the Purdue indoor pickup soccer facility turf recreational (TREC) building.

+As a regular participant in the facility, I noticed a significant lack of structure when it came to rotating teams.
+This often led to constant arguments, confusion, and time inefficiency, detracting from the overall experience.
+I designed TREC Team Queue to streamline team management, reduce conflicts, and create a more enjoyable and efficient environment for everyone involved.

 ## Features